gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME at the Group Manager.

 The Group Manager processes the Key Distribution Request according to {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
-In addition:
+The Key Distribution Response is formatted as defined in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this document, with the difference that it does not include the 'group_SenderId' parameter.